awinterstein/website/content/resume.md

 {{ resume_heading(title="Professional Experience") }}

 {% resume_station(time_span="2023 - Present", title="Software Architect & Developer", company="Self-employed", document_title="Show Project Reference (German)", document_file="projektreferenz-hekatron.pdf") %}
 <p>Freelance project work with a focus on embedded software architecture and software development with C++.
-In addition, consulting and implementation in the areas of CI and testing with Pytest and CppUtest as well as infrastructure with Ansible and Docker.</p>
+In addition, consulting and implementation in the areas of CI and test automation with Pytest and CppUtest as well as infrastructure with Ansible and Docker.</p>

 <h4>Projects:</h4>
 <ul><li><a href="/projects/optical-beam-smoke-detector/">Optical Beam Smoke Detector (C++ with FreeRTOS on Arm Cortex)</a></li></ul>
 {% end %}

 {% resume_station(time_span="2021 - 2023", title="Lead Embedded Software Architect", company="Zühlke Engineering GmbH", document_title="Show Employer's Reference (German)", document_file="arbeitszeugnis-zuhlke.pdf") %}
-<p>Architect and technical lead in the area of device creation in remote projects with a focus on C++ (bare metal / RTOS), CI & testing and firmware updates:</p>
+<p>Architect and technical lead in the area of device creation in remote projects with a focus on C++ (bare metal / RTOS), CI & test automation and firmware updates:</p>

 <ul>
     <li>Guidance of international software development teams</li>